vfamim/Rossman-Sales/README.md

 | H11  | Stores should sell less on weekends.                       | True          |
 | H12  | Stores should sell less during school holidays.            | True          |

+> Note: For H5 we decided to answer in second cycle of CRISP-DM

 ### 4.3.
 Multivariate Analysis

 #### Numerical Attributes